Ibaslogic/Ibaslogic/src/posts/2020-01-27-css-in-reactjs-app/css-in-reactjs-app.md

 Another way to use an inline style in React is to use variables.

-Back in the `Header.js` file, add the following code above the `return` statement:
+Still in the `Header.js` file, add the following code above the `return` statement:

 ```js
 const headerStyle = {